-The three main functions of the Parent Committees (meetings) are
+The three main functions of the Parent Committees (meetings) are:

 - 1. Participate in the governance of the QBHS/EHS classroom and program by: - a.
 Attending and supporting the Parent Committee meetings - b.
-Serving as officers of the Parent Committee meetings - c.
-Serving as elected member of the Policy Council - d.
-Electing representative(s) to the Policy Council per the established guidelines
+Serving as elected member of the Parent Committee - c.
+Electing representative(s) to the Policy Council per the established guidelines - d.
+Upholding and updating Parent Committee Bylaws on an annual basis - 2.
+Facilitate and oversee parent committee events and fundraisers. - 3.
+Plan, conduct and participate in informal as well as formal programs and activities for parents and staff.